I Want this Game, Updates Please!

 You move through the game like a book.
 But in this case, it’s a stack of ominous cards.
 Flip them over, make difficult choices and let the story unfold.

 You have an Ally Deck with 6 adventurers (6 chances) to face the countless dangers of the spire.
 From this Deck you will randomly pick 2 starting Allies.
-If they die, and they will.
-You will randomly select another to take their place.
+But be warned, your path is paved in blood.
+If they die, and they will you will randomly select another to take their place.

 There are 7 main encounters in the game, all of them have different hooks and mechanics to make them interesting.
 Some have story branches that trigger in the midst of battle.
 Here is the card art for 6 encounters you may face!
 There is a simple AI driven combat system dictated by an “action cards deck” that determines the attacks.